tomasff/wwv/README.md

 WW Verify (short for Warwick Verify) is a Discord Bot which allows to verify if a Discord user is affiliated with the University of Warwick using [OAuth via Warwick ITS](https://warwick.ac.uk/services/its/servicessupport/web/sign-on/help/oauth/apis/).

-This project is still a work in progress.

 **NOTE:** This is NOT an official service from the University of Warwick